Robotto/psawsvg/README.md

 If a layer already has PSAW attributes, these are overwritten, so don't worry about duplicate entries.

 The 'linepitch' attribute is only written if the engraving layer box is checked.
-This also overrides the 'speed' and 'passes' attributes, because you don't want several passes in an engraving, and the acceleration during engraving is handled by the PSAW software.
+This also overrides the 'passes' attribute, because you don't want several passes in an engraving.

 Installation
 ============